SidhantSaxena/Hand_Sign_Recognition/README.md

 # **About**
 It is a web platform app that aims to predict/translate hand signs of people with speech disabilities into words.
+Made leveraging Flask.

 ---